sushmaakoju/research-experience/advocacy_statement.md

 - I strategically withdraw from engagements where individuals attempt to "fix" non-existent problems rather than engage in genuine dialogue—such approaches reveal underlying assumptions that underestimate my capabilities or presumptions about my intellectual contributions.

+## Enrollment, Employment and Authorship Verification & Attributions

+For enrollment verification, employment verification and any other confidential information about extenuating circumstances, please contact sakojuj2014@gmail.com for forensically verified AND legally attested copies of admission acceptance letters, enrollment verification as well as timeline of extenuating circumstances.

+### Note

+- My projects that were (done or completed) after July 17th 2023 after which I am not part of any grant funding and as I do not work with the PI of <a href="https://www.darpa.mil/research/programs/automating-scientific-knowledge-extraction-modeling">SKEMA</a>.
+All of my works done or completed after July 17th 2023, are volunteer works and are presently being reviewed by and may have potential authorship from - Natural Language Understanding experts and is outside scope of the said program.

+- Any unconsented written distribution of my works with the said deadline of July 17th 2023 and shared with PIs of <a href="https://www.darpa.mil/research/programs/automating-scientific-knowledge-extraction-modeling">SKEMA</a> would potentially create unneccessary complications for the party that distributed without consent and awareness of both PIs of <a href="https://www.darpa.mil/research/programs/automating-scientific-knowledge-extraction-modeling">SKEMA</a> and me.
+I do not work with PIs of <a href="https://www.darpa.mil/research/programs/automating-scientific-knowledge-extraction-modeling">SKEMA</a> since July 17th 2023.

+- My projects that were (done or completed) after September 25th 2024 after which I am not part of any grant funding and as I do not work with the PI of **NSF Award Number: 1846017**.
+All of my works done or completed after Sep 25th 2024, are volunteer works and are presently being reviewed by and may have potential authorship from - Natural Language Understanding experts and is outside scope of the said program/grant award.

+- Any unconsented written distribution of my works after the said deadline of September 25th 2024 and shared with PIs of **NSF Award Number: 1846017** would potentially create unneccessary complications for the party that distributed without consent and awareness of both PI of **NSF Award Number: 1846017** and me.
+I do not work with PI of **NSF Award Number: 1846017** since Sep 25th 2024.

+- Any use of my works towards new or existing grant applications/funding/any other works, without my explicit consent and knowledge is unauthorized.
+Such unauthorized use creates potential authorship conflicts as these works were shared with other Natural Language Understanding experts.

+- I was not informed if any of my projects were used for NSF grant applications or other funding opportunities.
+Had such information been provided to me, I would have included proper acknowledgment. **The absence of such disclosure to me serves as evidence of NO association between my works and any grants/funding.
+For authorship verification, please contact sakoju2014@gmail.com.**

+- If anyone contacts you regarding these works without my authorization, please report this to sakoju2014@gmail.com for authorship verification.

 ### Ethical Standards